Cornelius C. Smith: Retirement and later years 1920–36

 Smith taught military science and tactics at the University of Arizona after leaving the U.S. Army and was later hired as a technical advisor for war films in Hollywood.
 In 1928, he became a member of the American Electoral Committee which oversaw the presidential elections in Nicaragua.
 That same year, he was also a contributing editor for Alice Baldwin's biography on her late husband Major General Frank Baldwin, Memoirs of the late Frank D. Baldwin, Major General, U.S.A., in which Smith related his experiences with Baldwin during the Spanish–American War.
 He went on to become a prolific author of articles relating to the American frontier in the Southwestern United States.

 Smith died in Riverside, California on January 10, 1936, at the age of 66.
 He is buried at Evergreen Memorial Park and Mausoleum, along with 1,000 other veterans.

 Personal life

 Smith was married; His son Cornelius Cole Smith Jr. was born 1913 at Fort Huachuca.

+He was a hereditary companion of the Military Order of the Loyal Legion of the United States.